ktorch/ktorch/docs/build.rst

    make TORCH=/customdir/libtorch

-It may also be possible to point the make to the libraries already installed the python version of PyTorch.
+It may also be possible to point the make to the libraries already installed with the python version of PyTorch.

 ::